fedecaccia/newton/README.md

 * Ready-to-use mappers of variables received and sended to clients.

 * Sets of specific variables that need to be storage and updated along the evolution of systems.

+* Multiple debugger modes that can be activated by keywords from input file.

 ## Mappers